 One of the northernmost beaches on the Albanian Riviera, Dhraleo Beach, is also among the most exotic and peaceful.
-Backed by the towering cliffs on the Albanian coastline, this sand and pebble beach slowly, gradually runs down into the crystal-clear Ionian Sea.
+Backed by the towering cliffs on the Albanian coastline, this sand and pebble beach gradually runs down into the crystal-clear Ionian Sea.

 It’s about 1.5 kilometers long, a noticeable stretch of white amid green hills and blue water, and located below the spectacular Llogara Pass in Llogara National Park.
-While it’s all about stunning natural beauty now, some historians claim that it’s played a significant historic role as well.
+While it’s all about stunning natural beauty now, some historians claim that it’s played a significant historical role as well.
 It’s known that Julius Caesar traveled across the Llogara Pass during his war with Pompeii, and, some historians say, this very beach was where he and his legions landed.

 The village of Dhërmi itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host numerous tourists without weighing down the ecosystem.
 The area is also well-known for its many churches, where you can admire ancient cultural treasures.